readthedocs/blog/search-improvements.rst

 Performance Improvements
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Performance is always improtant for search.
-Because of our search was fast enough, we did not focus to improve the performance.
+Performance is always important for search.
+Because our search was fast enough, we did not focus to improve the performance.
 As we have rewritten all the codes with new search backend engine, we got 4x improved performance as well.

 There are 4 kind of search functionality in Read The Docs.
 The improvements are as following:

-- `File Search`_: Search accross all the projects of Read The Docs.
+- `File Search`_: Search across all the projects of Read The Docs.

   - Before: 1461 ms
   - After: 200 ms